richieyoum/GAN-MNIST/README.md

 # Hand written number generation using GAN
-This is a PyTorch implementation of a simple GAN that generates handwritten digits similar to that of human's.
+This is a PyTorch implementation of a simple GAN that generates handwritten digits similar to that of a human's.
 Feel free to play around!

 ![generated output](https://user-images.githubusercontent.com/43356500/95690791-2b32cd80-0be8-11eb-8cf3-81f2e88553c0.png)